U.S. Privacy Notice

 - “Processing” means any operation or set of operations which is performed on Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure, dissemination or making available, alignment or combination, restriction, erasure, or destruction.

 This European Union Privacy Notice generally describes Service Credit Union’s policies and practices regarding its collection and use of your Personal Data, and summarizes your privacy rights under the GDPR.
 Because the GDPR is very lengthy and complex, this European Union Privacy Notice does not detail all GDPR privacy rights or the limits to those rights.

 Data Protection Officer

-Service Credit Union has appointed its Chief Risk Officer and General Counsel to act as the credit union’s data protection officer, who you may contact if you have any questions or concerns about Service Credit Union’s personal data policies or practices, or its compliance with the GDPR.
-The following is the contact information for the Chief Risk Officer and General Counsel:
+Service Credit Union has appointed an internal data protection officer whom you may contact if you have any questions or concerns about Service Credit Union’s personal data policies or practices, or its compliance with GDPR.
+The following is the contact information:

 Service Credit Union